 The Institute for Catholic Education builds upon the Catholic, Jesuit identity of Saint Louis University and promotes the academic and professional development of Catholic school educators and leaders, advances the research and dissemination of knowledge related to the critical issues facing Catholic education, and serves the larger educational needs of the Catholic Church.

-The Commandments of the Institute for Catholic Education
+The Commitments of the Institute for Catholic Education

 - Provide a focus for research and analysis of central issues affecting Catholic education.